 When you get to create a vibrant preset with a cool quote to go with it, then you know you have a winner.

-Keep in mind the specialty of each app when deciding which to download.
-If you like to keep things simple, then stick to Instagram and Canva.
+Keep in mind the specialty of each Instagram filter app when deciding which to download.
+If you like to keep things simple, stick to Instagram and Canva.
 If you want to create a film look, then try VSCO.

-If you love the versatility of having filters and advanced editing tools, your choices include Lightroom, Camera+2, and Snapseed.
+If you love filters and advanced editing tools, your choices include Lightroom, Camera+, and Snapseed.
 If you like experimenting, then consider using Afterlight.

-Don’t be afraid to try each one on our list and browse through their collection of filters.
+Don’t be afraid to try all the app filters for Instagram on our list and browse through their collection of filters.
 You should choose the one that matches your needs and the mood you want to convey.